Rick Reynolds, LCSW

 • For the wayward mate, they may fear retaliation if they're fully transparent.

-Whatever your fears may be, know it is possible to overcome them.
-It may take practicing affair recovery steps that feel anything but second nature, such as walking blindfolded across a terrifying Cat Walk, but you can triumph over fear.
+Whatever your fears may be, know it is possible to overcome them!
+It may take practicing affair recovery steps that feel anything but second nature, such as walking blindfolded across a terrifying cat walk, but you can triumph over fear, one fear at a time.
 The first step is identifying your fears.
 The second step is getting help to move past them.

 Getting Help to Regain Strength and Overcome Fear

-At Affair Recovery, we help couples and individuals recovering after an affair or a betrayal, and we believe any crisis can lead to radical transformation.
-Through our programs and courses, we walk with individuals as they find clarity, truth and strength after an affair or a betrayal.
+At Affair Recovery, we help couples and individuals recovering after an affair or a betrayal, and we firmly believe any crisis can lead to radical transformation.
+Through our programs and courses, we walk with individuals as they find clarity, truth, and strength after an affair or a betrayal.
 Over the years, our affair recovery steps and support have helped thousands of participants manage their fear and begin to transform their lives.
-Whether it's our Harboring Hope course for betrayed mates, our Hope for Healing course for wayward mates or our EMS Online course for couples, individuals gain invaluable resources to heal and small group support to thrive by participating in our courses.
-If you're having a difficult time moving forward and conquering your fear, I encourage you to register in one of our restorative courses.
+Whether it's our Harboring Hope course for betrayed mates, our Hope for Healing course for wayward mates or our EMS Online course for couples, individuals gain invaluable resources, small-group support, and relevant courses to heal and thrive.
+If you're having a difficult time moving forward and conquering your fear, I encourage you to register for one of our restorative courses.

 It may not seem like it right now, but you are brave enough and strong enough to keep going.
 If you don't believe me, try to remember the moments in the past where things have worked out well or moments where God has come through for you.
-These are proof that you've made it through and can certainly make it through again.
-Lynn, one of our Survivors' Bloggers, has firsthand experience using "remember whens" to overcome her fear while recovering after an affair.
+These “remember whens” are proof that you've made it through and can certainly make it through again!
+Lynn, one of our survivor bloggers has firsthand experience using "remember whens" to overcome her fear while recovering after an affair.
 You can view her inspirational and informative video here.

-I sincerely hope that you will come to a place where you're able to live out of hope rather than fear.
-Also, I always enjoy hearing from you all, so I encourage you to leave comments below about how the "remember whens" strategy has worked for you.
-These affair recovery steps transformed my life, and I truly hope they can help you walk forward with confidence and strength.
+I sincerely hope that you will come to a place where you're able to live out of hope rather than be paralyzed by fear.
+Also, we always enjoy hearing from you all, so I encourage you to leave comments below about how the "remember whens" strategy has worked for you.
+These affair recovery steps transformed my life, and I truly hope they can help you walk forward with confidence and strength as well.

 Subscribe to Registration Notifications!